-9.1 General: All courses are based on continuous assessment through assignments, examinations and practical assessments, unless stipulated otherwise for a specific course.
+9.1 General: All courses are based on continuous assessment through assignments and practical assessments, unless stipulated otherwise for a specific course.

-9.2 Modules: Modules may include assignments, examinations and practical assessments or any combination thereof that count towards the final course result.
-Your assignments, examinations and practical assessments will be assessed within an allocated time period.
+9.2 Modules: Modules may include assignments and practical assessments or any combination thereof that count towards the final course result.
+Your assignments and practical assessments will be assessed within an allocated time period.
 Any queries relating to your previous assignment that will affect the submission of your next assignment should be asked on the Online Portal discussion forum.

-9.3 Assignment and Examination submission: Assignments and Examinations are due to be submitted on the date and time as indicated in the course calendar or as otherwise indicated by your Lecturer.
-You will be given sufficient time to complete and submit assignments and examinations.
-If you are not able to meet an assignment or examination deadline, you are required to request an extension in line with the process outlined in the paragraph below.
+9.3 Assignment submission: Assignments are due to be submitted on the date and time as indicated in the course calendar or as otherwise indicated by your Lecturer.
+You will be given sufficient time to complete and submit assignments.
+If you are not able to meet an assignment deadline, you are required to request an extension in line with the process outlined in the paragraph below.

-9.4 Late submission of assignments and examinations: If you wish to apply for an assignment or examination extension you will be required to make this request by email to the course Lecturer.
+9.4 Late submission of assignments: If you wish to apply for an assignment extension you will be required to make this request by email to the course Lecturer.

 9.4.1 The number of extension requests during the Course is limited to 1 extension per submission and may not be applied to more than 50% of the total number of graded assessments for the course.
 Requests will be automatically granted under the following conditions: